 Arc Flash Labels

 Arc flash and shock hazard is a severe electrical safety concern that poses a risk to workers who work on or near energized electrical equipment.
-To help prevent injury or death, arc flash labels identify potential hazards and document the required personal protective equipment (PPE).
+To help prevent injury or death, arc flash safety labels identify potential hazards and document the required personal protective equipment (PPE).

 Electrical equipment is often labelled with arc flash labels to alert about potential hazards and shows that ppe and tools are required.
 The labels should be placed in a location that is easily visible and readable from some distance.
-Consistency in the labels' format and location helps comply with arc-flash PPE requirements.
-NFPA 70E-2021 Article 130.5 (H) covers the minimum requirements for arc-flash labelling and specifies the information that must be included on the label.
+Consistency in the labels' format and location helps comply with arc-flash PPE specifications.
+NFPA 70E-2021 Article 130.5 (H) covers the minimum specifications for arc-flash labelling and specifies the information that must be included on the label.

 The label must include the nominal system voltage, the arc-flash restricted approach boundary, and the arc-flash hazard-appropriate PPE required.
 In addition, at least one of the following must be included: available incident energy and the corresponding working distance or arc-flash PPE category in NFPA 70E Table 130.7(C)(15)(a) or Table 130.7(C)(15)(b) for the equipment, but not both.
 The minimum arc rating of clothing and the site-specific level of PPE must also be included.